LLNL/radiuss-shared-ci/docs/sphinx/user_guide/setup_ci.rst

 We provide templates for the required customization files.
 You need to have a ``.gitlab`` subdirectory in the top-level directory of your Git repo.
 Then, you can copy the template files to that directory in your repo.
+For example:

 .. code-block:: bash